AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module21/ex4.md

 Copy the Trigger URL, which looks like this: **https://us-central1-launch-server-side-gcp.cloudfunctions.net/vangeluw-launch-ssf**.

-In the next steps, you'll configure Launch Server Side to stream specific information about **Page Views** to your Google Cloud Function.
+In the next steps, you'll configure Adobe Experience Platform Data Collection Server to stream specific information about **Page Views** to your Google Cloud Function.
 Instead of just forwarding the full payload as-is, you'll only send things like **ECID**, **timestamp** and **Page Name** to your Google Cloud Function.

 Here's an example of a payload that you'll need to parse to filter out the above mentioned variables: